Programs & Services

 LANGUAGE INSTRUCTION FOR NEWCOMERS TO CANADA (LINC)

-This program offers free English as a Second Language (ESL) classes to persons who are 18 years of age or older who are Landed Immigrants, Convention Refugees or have ‘approval in principal’ to remain in Canada.
+This program offers free Language Instruction for Newcomers to Canada (LINC) classes to persons who are 18 years of age or older who are Permanent Residents, Convention Refugees or have ‘approval in principal’ to remain in Canada.

-INTEGRATION TO THE CANADIAN SCHOOL SYSTEM
+INTEGRATION TO CANADIAN SOCIETY PROGRAM

 SUMMER SCHOOL READINESS – SCAMP